flix/flix/doc/Bibliography.md

 ## Design Philosophy ##

 - **Out of the Tar Pit**,
-  Ben Moseley and Peter Marks,
+  Ben Moseley and Peter Marks.
-  in _Software Practice Advancement 2006._
   [Paper.](http://www.shaffner.us/cs/papers/tarpit.pdf)

-- **What You Always Wanted to Know About Datalog (and Never Dared to Ask)**, Stefano Ceri, Georg Gottlob and Letizia Tanca, in _IEEE Knowledge and Data Engineering 1989._
+- **What You Always Wanted to Know About Datalog (and Never Dared to Ask)**, Stefano Ceri, Georg Gottlob and Letizia Tanca.
   [Paper.](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=43410)

 ## Related Languages ##